leledeyuan00/putty_dataset/README.md

-# Putty Dataset
+# Dataset for robotic interior finishing process

-This is putty applying robot used dataset.
+This dataset is used for research of robotized interior finishing.
+The dataset consists of labeled images taken from real interior finishing sites.

 ## Download